OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/metric/gaintopain.md

 ---
 title: gaintopain
-description: On this page, learn how to use the gaintopain function from the openbb.portfolio.metric package to compute a portfolio's gain-to-pain ratio based on historical data.
+description: "On this page, learn how to use the gaintopain function from the openbb.portfolio.metric" package to compute a portfolio's gain-to-pain ratio based on historical data.
 Examples and source code are provided.
 keywords: